Ed McMahon

 Edward Leo Peter McMahon Jr. (March 6, 1923 – June 23, 2009) was an American announcer, game show host, comedian, actor, singer, and combat aviator.
 McMahon and Johnny Carson began their association in their first TV series, the ABC game show Who Do You Trust?, appearing from 1958 to 1962.
 McMahon then made his famous thirty-year mark as Carson's sidekick and announcer on NBC's The Tonight Show Starring Johnny Carson from 1962 to 1992.

 McMahon also hosted the original Star Search from 1983 to 1995, co-hosted TV's Bloopers & Practical Jokes with Dick Clark from 1982 to 1998, presented sweepstakes for American Family Publishers, annually co-hosted the Jerry Lewis MDA Telethon from 1973 to 2008 and anchored the team of NBC personalities conducting the network's coverage of the Macy's Thanksgiving Day Parade during the 1970s and 80s.

 McMahon appeared in several films, including The Incident, Fun with Dick and Jane, Full Moon High and Butterfly.
 He had a brief screen time in the film version of the TV sitcom Bewitched and also performed in numerous television commercials.
 According to the staff of Entertainment Weekly, McMahon tops the list of the "50 greatest sidekicks ever".

 Early years

 Ed McMahon was born on March 6, 1923, in Detroit, Michigan, to Edward Leo Peter McMahon Sr. (a fundraiser and an entertainer), and Eleanor (née Russell) McMahon.
 He was raised in Lowell, Massachusetts, often visiting his paternal Aunt Mary (Brennan) at her home on Chelmsford Street.
-McMahon went to Lowell High School at the same time as Jack Kerouac, occasionaly sharing a beer with him.
+McMahon went to Lowell High School at the same time as Jack Kerouac, occasionally sharing a beer with him.
 McMahon worked for three years as a carnival barker in Mexico, Maine, before serving as a fifteen-year-old bingo caller in the state.
 He put himself through college as a pitchman for vegetable slicers on the Atlantic City boardwalk.
 He landed his first broadcasting job at WLLH-AM in Lowell, and his television career launched in Philadelphia at WCAU-TV.